Incorporating Arbitrary Matrix Group Equivariance into KANs: Introduction

-Equivariant Multi-Layer Perceptrons (EMLP) \citep{finzi2021practical} propose a general method that allows MLPs to be equivariant with respect to arbitrary matrix groups for specific data types, thereby unifying the aforementioned specialized network architectures.
-They construct the equivariance constraint using discrete and infinitesimal generators of the matrix group, and then obtain equivariant linear weights by solving this constraint.
-Next, they apply gated nonlinearities \citep{weiler20183d}, which use the additional output of the previous layer as gate scalars.
-Due to the generality of matrix groups, EMLP outperforms non-equivariant baselines on several datasets with complex symmetries.

-Inspired by EMLP, we propose Equivariant Kolmogorov-Arnold Networks (\model), which embed matrix group equivariance into KANs.
-By specifying the data type and symmetry, \model~can serve as a general framework for applying KANs to various areas.
-In \Secref{sec:background}, we introduce the preliminary knowledge of group theory.
-In \Secref{sec:related work}, we summarize related works.
-In \Secref{sec:ekan layer}, we construct a layer of \model.
+Inspired by these equivariant architectures, we propose Equivariant Kolmogorov-Arnold Networks (EKAN), which embed matrix group equivariance into KANs.
+By specifying the data type and symmetry, EKAN can serve as a general framework for applying KANs to various areas.
+In \cref{sec:background}, we introduce the preliminary knowledge of group theory.
+In \cref{sec:related work}, we summarize related works.
+In \cref{sec:ekan layer}, we construct a layer of EKAN.
 We add gate scalars to the input and output space of each layer, and define gated spline basis functions between the input and post-activation space.
-To ensure equivariance when linearly combining gated basis functions, we construct the equivariant constraint and solve for the equivariant linear weights similar to EMLP.
-In \Secref{sec:ekan}, we build the entire \model~architecture.
-We insert a lift layer before the first layer and discard the gate scalars from the output of the final layer, so that the input and output space of \model~can be consistent with the original dataset.
-In \Secref{sec:experiments}, we evaluate \model~on tasks with known symmetries.
-We show that \model~can achieve higher accuracy than baseline models with smaller datasets or fewer parameters.
-In \Secref{sec:conclusion}, we conclude this work.
-In \Figref{fig:introduction}, we compare the architectures of MLPs, EMLP, KANs, and EKAN.
+To ensure equivariance when linearly combining gated basis functions, we construct the equivariant constraint and solve for the equivariant linear weights.
+In \cref{sec:ekan}, we build the entire EKAN architecture.
+We insert a lift layer before the first layer and discard the gate scalars from the output of the final layer, so that the input and output space of EKAN can be consistent with the original dataset.
+In \cref{sec:experiments}, we evaluate EKAN on tasks with known symmetries.
+We show that EKAN can achieve higher accuracy than baseline models with smaller datasets or fewer parameters.
+In \cref{sec:conclusion}, we conclude this work.
+In \cref{fig:introduction}, we compare the architectures of KANs and EKAN.